Ashkan-Yaldaie/thesis/documents/Thesis.md

 #### Sending an SMS and triggering the alarm if motion is detected

 The security system has to be able to notify the homeowner by sending an SMS if a home intrusion occurs.
 Based on the planning chapter, the system must also be able to trigger an alarm if a motion is detected while the owner is not home.
-The current subchapter is focused on the both issues mentioned above.
+The current subchapter is focused on both issues mentioned above.
 The information used in this part is collected from the Raspberry Pi Foundation (2015) forums.

 A 3G USB modem is used in order to send an SMS, the device is shown in Figure 4 as number (8).
 One of the issues with this device is power consumption, since it needs to have its own power supply, items (9) and (10) are also added to the list of devices required to complete this project.